 Hacker Paradise vs Wifi Tribe vs Remote in a Nutshell

 If you’re looking for the cheapest way to travel while meeting new people and keeping up with your work, digital nomad travel programs might not be right for you.
-You could likely piece together stays at Airbnbs, friends’ couches and hostels for less money than a digital nomad trip.
+You could likely piece together stays at Airbnbs, couchsurfing hosts, and hostels for less money than a digital nomad trip.
 But the DIY version is a lot of work.
 Planning the trip is a full-time job in itself.

 The benefits of these digital nomad groups go beyond planning trips, though.
 They help you make friends to travel with and support you in your personal and professional projects for years to come.